Heramb-Acharya/Pull-Request---Guidewire/README.md

 ### Zone-Based Triggering

 Triggers are evaluated per zone, not city-wide.
 A flood in Velachery does not trigger payouts for workers in Anna Nagar.
-This zone-level precision is what separates GigShield from generic insurance products.
+This zone-level precision is what separates Rakshak from generic insurance products.

 ---